MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

    by the module name.
 Some properties might be needed for the configuration of some modules.
 Please refer to the modules documentation for more information.
--  A :guilabel:`bsp.xml` file which provide additional information about the BSP implementation of Low Level APIs.
+-  A :guilabel:`bsp.xml` file which provides additional information about the BSP implementation of Low Level APIs.

    This file must start with the node ``<bsp>``.
 It can contain several